AI and Algorithmic Bias

 Understanding Algorithmic Bias and Its Causes

-Algorithmic bias typically arises not because AI “wants” to discriminate, but because of human factors.
+Algorithmic bias typically arises not because AI "wants" to discriminate, but because of human factors.
 AI systems learn from data and follow rules created by people – and people have biases (often unconscious).
+If the training data is skewed or reflects historical prejudices, the AI will likely learn those patterns.

-In short, AI algorithms inherit the biases of their creators and data unless deliberate steps are taken to recognize and correct those biases.
+AI algorithms inherit the biases of their creators and data unless deliberate steps are taken to recognize and correct those biases.

 It's important to note that algorithmic bias is usually unintentional.
 Organizations often adopt AI to make decisions more objective, but if they "feed" the system biased information or fail to consider equity in design, the outcome can still be inequitable.
 AI bias can unfairly allocate opportunities and produce inaccurate results, negatively impacting people's well-being and eroding trust in AI.